sabariraj01/BreezeBot/README.md

 ## ✨ Features

-- **🔒 User Authentication:** Secure registration, login, and password management with JWT-based authentication.
+- **🔒 User Authentication** : Secure registration, login, and password management with JWT-based authentication.
-- **💬 Chat Functionality:** Real-time chat with the BreezeBot, which offers mental health advice and resources.
+- **💬 Chat Functionality** : Real-time chat with the BreezeBot, which offers mental health advice and resources.
-- **📝 Chat History:** User chat history is saved and can be retrieved at any time.
+- **📝 Chat History** : User chat history is saved and can be retrieved at any time.
-- **🔑 Password Management:** Secure password storage with bcrypt, including password history to prevent reuse.
+- **🔑 Password Management** : Secure password storage with bcrypt, including password history to prevent reuse.
-- **🔐 OTP-based Password Reset:** Users can reset their passwords securely using an OTP sent to their email.
+- **🔐 OTP-based Password Reset** : Users can reset their passwords securely using an OTP sent to their email.
-- **🤖 AI/ML Integration:** The bot utilizes natural language processing (NLP) and machine learning (ML) to understand user inputs and provide relevant responses.
+- **🤖 AI/ML Integration** : The bot utilizes natural language processing (NLP) and machine learning (ML) to understand user inputs and provide relevant responses.

 ## 💻 Technologies Used

 ### Backend

-- **Node.js**: Server-side JavaScript runtime.
+- **Node.js** : Server-side JavaScript runtime.
-- **Express.js**: Web framework for Node.js.
+- **Express.js** : Web framework for Node.js.
-- **MongoDB**: NoSQL database for storing user data and chat history.
+- **MongoDB** : NoSQL database for storing user data and chat history.
-- **Mongoose**: Object Data Modeling (ODM) library for MongoDB.
+- **Mongoose** : Object Data Modeling (ODM) library for MongoDB.
-- **JWT (JSON Web Tokens)**: For secure user authentication.
+- **JWT (JSON Web Tokens)** : For secure user authentication.
-- **bcrypt.js**: For hashing passwords and managing password history.
+- **bcrypt.js** : For hashing passwords and managing password history.
-- **Winston**: For logging server events.
+- **Winston** : For logging server events.
-- **Flask**: Python-based backend for the chatbot AI/ML model.
+- **Flask** : Python-based backend for the chatbot AI/ML model.
-- **Keras**: Deep learning framework used for training the chatbot model.
+- **Keras** : Deep learning framework used for training the chatbot model.
-- **NLTK**: Natural Language Toolkit for processing text inputs.
+- **NLTK** : Natural Language Toolkit for processing text inputs.

 ### Frontend

-- **React.js**: JavaScript library for building user interfaces.
+- **React.js** : JavaScript library for building user interfaces.
-- **Bootstrap**: CSS framework for responsive design.
+- **Bootstrap** : CSS framework for responsive design.
-- **Styled Components**: For writing CSS in JS with styled-components.
+- **Styled Components** : For writing CSS in JS with styled-components.
-- **React Router**: For routing in the React app.
+- **React Router** : For routing in the React app.

 ## ⚙️ Setup and Installation